Generation of momentum transport in weakly turbulent $\beta$-plane magnetohydrodynamics: Introduction

 Thus, the real part of the cross helicity determines the turbulent emf, and the imaginary part determines the turbulent flux of magnetic potential along the perpendicular axis.
 The turbulent emf is responsible for mean field evolution.

-The cross-helicity may be viewed as a dual to the alignment of Els\"asser populations.
-If we define the Els\"asser modes $\mathbf{z}^\pm = \tilde{\mathbf{v}} \pm \tilde{ \mathbf{b}}$, the utility of this basis lies in the well-known fact that pure MHD turbulence is entirely generated by counter-propagating Els\"asser populations; $\mathbf{z}^+$ and $\mathbf{z}^-$ interact with each other but not themselves.
-In this basis, the Maxwell-Reynolds stress, which gives rise to momentum transport, is equivalent to the \emph{alignment} of counter-propagating Els\"assers:
+A useful ``dual'' quantity to the cross-helicity --- the alignment of the velocity field and magnetic field --- is the alignment of \emph{Els\"asser} populations.
+The Els\"asser basis consists of the variables $\mathbf{z}^\pm = \tilde{\mathbf{v}} \pm \tilde{ \mathbf{b}},$ which are the linear eigenmodes when $\beta=0$, i.e\ in ``pure'' MHD.
+The physics at small $\beta$ is simplified in this basis because the nonlinearity in MHD turbulence is entirely generated by \emph{counter-propagating} Els\"asser populations; $\mathbf{z}^+$ and $\mathbf{z}^-$ interact with each other but not themselves.
+The Maxwell-Reynolds stress, which gives rise to momentum transport, is equivalent to the \emph{alignment} of counter-propagating Els\"assers:

 Similarly, cross-helicity is equivalent to an imbalance in Els\"asser populations; if we define $H_\mathbf{k} = \langle\tilde{ \mathbf{v}}_\mathbf{k} \cdot \tilde{ \mathbf{b}}_\mathbf{-k} \rangle,$ we have